Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead - WHIZ News

-ARLINGTON, Texas (AP) — Walker Buehler was dominant for Los Angeles.
-Just like Orel Hershiser during the Dodgers’ last title run.
+ARLINGTON, Texas (AP) — Walker Buehler pitched in the World Series like the Los Angeles Dodgers’ aces of old.

+Think Sandy Koufax, Fernando Valenzuela and Orel Hershiser, all leaders of title runs.

+Now Buehler has the Dodgers two wins from the championship that has eluded them since 1988.

-Buehler struck out 10 in six innings in a pulsating performance, and Los Angeles beat the Tampa Bay Rays 6-2 on Friday night for a 2-1 World Series lead.
+Buehler struck out 10 over six innings in a pulsating performance, and Los Angeles beat the Tampa Bay Rays 6-2 on Friday night for a 2-1 World Series lead.

+“Being a big-game pitcher and really succeeding on this stage, there’s only a few guys currently and throughout history,” Dodgers manager Dave Roberts said.
+“He’s in some really elite company,”

 Justin Turner homered in the first inning against a surprisingly hittable Charlie Morton, who was chased in the fifth.

-Austin Barnes, the Dodgers’ No. 9 hitter and catcher, added a sixth-inning homer against John Curtiss and became just the second player to drive in runs with both a homer and a sacrifice bunt in the same Series game.
+Austin Barnes, the Dodgers’ No. 9 hitter and catcher, added a sixth-inning homer against John Curtiss.
+He became just the second player to drive in runs with both a homer and a sacrifice bunt in the same Series game.

+‘It’s a cool little stat, but it’s not easy to barrel the ball up against all these really good pitchers,” Barnes said.

-Los Angeles overwhelmed Tampa Bay in all phases, leaving the Rays’ scuffling offense with a .206 average and 11 runs in the Series.
+Los Angeles overwhelmed Tampa Bay in all phases, leaving the Rays’ scuffling offense with a .206 batting average and 11 runs in the Series.
+The Rays’ .133 average (6 for 45) against Clayton Kershaw, Tony Gonsolin and Buehler is the lowest through three Series games against a team’s starters since the Boston Red Sox held the Philadelphia Phillies to .129 in 1915, according to STATS.

-Julio Urías, a hard-throwing Mexican left-hander in a Dodgers lineage dating to Fernando Valenzuela, starts Game 4 on Saturday night for the Dodgers, while the Rays string together several relievers that include Ryan Yarbrough.
+Julio Urías, a hard-throwing Mexican left-hander in a Dodgers lineage dating to Valenzuela, starts Game 4 on Saturday night, while the Rays start Ryan Yarbrough, who relieved in the first game.

 Thirty-eight of 59 previous teams that won Game 3 for a 2-1 lead went on to take the title.